littlecastrum/cv-submission/README.md

 The form.html is meant to be added as a code block to a Squarespace webpage (currently functional in the carrers view)

-To make modifications to the functionality create a firebase account and proyect and follow the instructions
+To make modifications to the functionality follow the instructions:

-For deployment and further modifications:

 ### Form modifications
 - Request priviledges to the Admios Squarespace and once in browse towards the "Carrers" page